hellbox/srob-migration/content/reviews/how-to-celebrate-a-calendrical-coincidence.md

 name = "How to Celebrate a Calendrical Coincidence" title = "How to Celebrate a Calendrical Coincidence" dek = "Has anybody seen our reviewer Ivan Schneider?
-All we have is a battered, marked-up version of a book about Cervantes and Shakespeare, and this...well, I guess you could call it a \"review\"." facebookauto = "Has anybody seen our reviewer Ivan Schneider?
+All we have is a battered, marked-up version of a book about Cervantes and Shakespeare, and this...well, I guess you could call it a \"review\"." type = "Review"facebookauto = "Has anybody seen our reviewer Ivan Schneider?
 We found this review in our system with no idea how it got there." twitterauto = "Has anybody seen @ivantohelpyou?
 We found this review in our system with no idea how it got there." reviews_byline = ["writers/ivan-schneider.md"] reviews_books = ["books/lunatics-lovers-and-poets.md"]